Day by Day at Camp

 Where is the camp?
 Camp Kids Place is based at the campus of Cherrydale Baptist Church in Arlington, Va., at the corner of Lorcom Lane and Military Road.
 We’re just a few minutes from Georgetown, Ballston, the Pentagon, and the National Mall.
 We occasionally travel to nearby swimming facilities, parks, and other places where campers are well-supervised as they participate in great activities.
 If campers are off-campus with us you can be assured they are as safe and well-protected as if they were at the camp facility.

 Who directs the camp?
 The camp is presented by Cherrydale Baptist Church.
-Director Mitchell Downing has worked at Camp Kids Place for 9 years and as Assistant Director for 3 years and he is looking forward to his first summer as Director!
+Director Mitchell Downing has worked at Camp Kids Place for 10 years and as Assistant Director for 3 years and he is looking forward to his second summer as Director!
 You'll love our staff.
 They're carefully selected, vetted, and trained to keep your child safe, handle emergencies, and give your camper the best day you could ever imagine.

 How long is the camp day?
 A basic day at camp is from 9am until 4pm.
 You can arrive 15 minutes earlier or stay 15 minutes later at no additional cost.
 We suggest you check-in by 8:50am to get your camper to the Team Meeting on time.